aegis-icons/misc/style_guide.md

 Use GitHub's emoji shortcodes (example: :+1: `:+1:`), because these work more consistently across the different platforms.

-> _Example:_ in Android, directly inserted emojis sometimes might use one colored font or not display at all).
+> _Example:_ in Android, directly inserted emojis sometimes might use one colored font or not display at all.

 Resources for the emoji shortcodes, check the [useful links](#useful-links) section.